Oxy-Fuel Cutting Services

 Oxy-fuel flame cutting is a steel cutting process utilizing a chemical reaction between oxygen and the base metal at extreme temperatures.
-A single machine, equipped with multiple torches can cut almost all grades of carbon and alloy steel plate.
-Oxy-fuel flame cutting is best on heavy gauge plate and does not work on stainless, aluminum or nickel alloys because of the lack of carbon.
+A single machine, equipped with multiple torches, can cut almost all grades of carbon and alloy steel plate.
+Oxy-fuel flame cutting is best on heavy gauge plate and does not work on stainless, aluminum, or nickel alloys because of the lack of carbon.

-Oxygen fuel cutting uses several different preheating flames that allows for the direction of the cut to be changed seamlessly making cleaner cuts.
+Oxygen fuel cutting uses several different preheating flames that allow for the direction of the cut to be changed seamlessly making cleaner cuts.
 Large and thick sections of material can also be cut more efficiently as the oxy fuel cutter is light and quiet, requiring little effort to use.

 |Material Types||Steel||Structural, low alloy, and abrasion resistant steel|

 |Maximum Material Thickness||Steel||12" (300mm)|

 |Maximum (Cutting) Length||65'-0" (19,800mm)|

 |Secondary Operations||Beveling||Parts Cleaning|